henryhobhouse/react-static-images/readme.md

 TODO:

-- Webpack Loader to update image props in JSX at build time
-- React component to render the images
 - Manual publish to NPM
 - Add versioning (likely using semantic release)
 - Update github actions config to auto publish on merge to main branch
 - Documentation (readme/wikis)
-- Consideration of runtime updates (no need to eject webpack config in CRA).
-  This would require adding image meta data to global scope so would have to be an non default option as this isn't ideal if there are significant number of images.
 - full integration tests (if practically feasible)
 - examples in readme (post NPM publish) for both Next and CRA